Kola-data/Taskforce/README.md

    python -m venv venv
    venv\Scripts\activate

-   in this case, the above commands do not work. go with this
+2.1 In this case, the above commands did not work. go with this

    mkdir venv
    python -m venv venv